majg0/nxtpression/README.md

 // Hi Ike.
 ```

-You can get much fancier than that!
+You can get much fancier than that though!

 ## :joystick: API